LlamaFlowJs/LlamaFlowJs/packages/autotool/README.md

 // ...
 ```

-Finally, export a chat handler function to the frontend using `llamaflow` Agent
+Finally, export a chat handler function to the frontend using `llamaflowjs` Agent

 ```typescript
 "use server";